Rhodium Law, LLC company logo with diamond shapes

 People set out to develop estate plans to prepare for their own futures, to make provisions for the loved ones they will leave behind when they die, and to put in place tax-efficient wealth transfer strategies for asset protection.
 Whatever your personal motivation for developing a comprehensive estate plan, reviewing a concise estate planning guide can help you understand the array of options available and give you some perspective as you evaluate your choices.
-To go beyond a standardized approach and seek tailored estate planning recommendations, reach out to the experienced Rhodium Law estate planning team.
+To go beyond a standardized approach and seek tailored estate planning recommendations, reach out to the experienced team at Rhodium Law, an estate planning law firm in Cleveland, Ohio.
 Schedule a personalized legacy planning consultation today by calling our Cleveland office at (216) 279-5102.

 Estate planning goals and priorities will differ from one individual to the next.
 However, there are a few core concerns that most people developing a suite of estate planning documents do usually try to address.
 These three goals account for three basic subcategories of estate planning: